rohithgoud30/YoutubeSpeedControllerLibary/README.md

 Userscript by [@rohithgoud30](https://github.com/rohithgoud30)

+## Contributing

+Feel free to contribute to this project by opening issues or submitting pull requests.

 ### License

 This project is licensed under the MIT License.
 See [LICENSE](https://github.com/rohithgoud30/YoutubeSpeedControllerLibary/blob/main/LICENSE) for details.

-Feel free to contribute to this project by opening issues or submitting pull requests.

----

-Ensure to replace `rohithgoud30` in the script with your actual GitHub username and customize the content as per your specific project details.
+In this README:

+- **Usage:** Explains how to install Tampermonkey, add the userscript, and enable it.
+- **Contributing:** Invites others to contribute to your project.
+- **License:** States the license under which your project is distributed.